How to Poach Eggs in the Microwave • Microwave Poached Eggs

 Every now and then I happen upon a shortcut that revolutionizes the way I eat.
-This is one of them.
+These microwave poached eggs are one of them.

 I adoooore poached eggs.
 Whether on an english muffin, on a bed of sauteed greens, on a salad, on pasta as a take on carbonara, on a bare plate with some crusty bread to mop up the silky yolk… poached eggs make regular appearances on my table, and they don’t care whether it is breakfast, lunch or dinner.

 But they are a big finicky – you have to haul out a deep pan, wait for the water to simmer, and they need to be babysat so as not to overcook them.
 A bit too much trouble when you only want one egg.

 This morning, I had my water boiling for tea and I had my bread in the toaster when an intense poached-egg craving struck.
 It was unpleasantly early in the morning, I was bleary-eyed and in a hurry, but from this rough state, the microwave poached egg idea was born.

 I ended up going through 6 trials and 6 eggs to get it right, plus 15 minutes of snapping photos (incidentally, all photos on this post were taken with my iPhone).
 So much for my hurry.
 But the outcome?
 Game-changing.
 A poached egg in 45 seconds with the teakettle and the microwave.
 Perfectly formed whites, and luscious, runny yolks.

 White egg + white dish.
 Can you spot him?

 The egg cooks unevenly, so you need to gently turn it over part way through.
 If you don’t, the visible half of the egg will overcook, while the underside remains raw.